Tumiz/py3d/py3d/README.md

 *Copyright (c) Tumiz.
 Distributed under the terms of the GPL-3.0 License.*

 py3d is a 3d computational geometry library.

 It is designed to be simple, stable and customizable:

 * simple means api will be less than usual and progressive
 * stable means it will have less dependeces and modules, and it will be fully tested
 * customizable means it will be a libaray rather than an application, it only provide data structures and functions handling basic geometry concepts

+For more information, please visit [https://tumiz.github.io/scenario/]()

 # Vector3 --Type for position, velocity & scale